 Wales Arts Review asked some of Wales’s top writers to pen some thoughts on the future.
 This new series brings together a wide variety of perspectives and ideas in a vibrant array of styles and forms, expressing hopes for a new way of doing things when the Covid-19 coronavirus is finally overcome.
 Political, personal, sociological, ecological, cultural – this is an evolving tableau of ideas.
-We begin with Horatio Clare.
+We begin with Horatio Clare‘s When This is Over, an essay discussing the prospect of a happy world through the lens of economics.

 How shall we be, next?
 There will be less money around.
 If we share what there is better, that does not have to make us less happy.
 The world that has gone did not make us very happy anyway.
 How we raced around, getting and spending; what a trance it was!
 We awake sadder and wiser.

 History says there are two ways we can go, in the coming depression: towards extremism, nationalism and war, or towards co-operation, cohesion and greater equality.
-A century ago Finland was emerging from a vicious and devastating civil war (talk about a divided society – we barely know we’re born).
+A century ago, Finland emerged from a vicious and devastating civil war (talk about a divided society – we barely know we’re born).
 Today Finnish children are the happiest and least stressed in the world.
 How?

 The Finns achieve their pre-eminence through a strong state and huge investment in child and parent welfare, in education (free to degree level), in teachers (a highly competitive, well rewarded and desirable profession, there), in healthcare, and all paid for by taxation, a model all the Nordic countries use, which makes people happier – rich and poor.